Palm Springs Air Museum#8 in Best Things To Do in Palm Springs

-The Palm Springs Air Museum boasts an extensive collection of aircraft from World War II, including planes that range from the Boeing B17 Flying Fortress to the Grumman F7F Tigercat to the Lockheed T-33 Shooting Star.
-The planes are positioned throughout the museum, not unlike the Smithsonian's Air and Space Museum in Washington, D.C.
-A TripAdvisor user, who especially appreciated the knowledgeable docents, said: "The planes were beautifully restored and there were maps on the walls so you could geographically place where events happened.
-Well worth a trip."
+The Palm Springs Air Museum boasts an extensive collection of aircraft from World War II, including planes that range from the Boeing B-17 Flying Fortress to the Grumman F7F Tigercat to the Lockheed T-33 Shooting Star.
+The planes are positioned throughout the museum, not unlike the Smithsonian's National Air and Space Museum in Washington, D.C.

 More Best Things To Do in Palm Springs

 The Coachella Valley Preserve may seem like a barren desert, but keep your eyes peeled and you'll see that its 20,000-plus acres are more than just sand and brush.
 The preserve encompasses the smaller Thousand Palms Oasis preserve, which boasts more than 25 miles of hiking paths.
 Along the trails you'll spot rare wildlife, lush palm woodland oases and desert wetlands, which at different times of the year blossom with wildflowers.